clux/modul8/docs/modularity.md

       }
     });

- `stash` will be a pre-defined object on which all modules are exported.
-This can cleverly be defined in the closure where `makeRequire()` and `define()` is defined.
-This means that only these functions can access your modules.
-If the module system simply created a namespace for where your modules resided, say, `stash = window.ModuleSystem`, then this would be **bad**.
-You could still bypass the system and end up requiring stuff implicitly again. modul8 encapsulates `stash` inside a closure for `require()` and `define()`, so that only these functions + a few carefully constructed functions to debug export information and require strings.
+ The `makeRequire()` and `define()` functions can cleverly be defined inside a closure with access to `stash`.
+This way only these functions can access your modules.
+ If the module system simply created a global namespace for where your modules resided, say, `stash = window.ModuleSystem`, then this would be **bad**.
+ You could still bypass the system and end up requiring stuff implicitly again. modul8 encapsulates such a `stash` inside a closure for `require()` and `define()`, so that only these functions + a few carefully constructed functions to debug export information and require strings.

  Now, a final problem we have glossed over is which order the modules must be included in.
 The module above requires the module `b`.